Is it true that indoor plants effectively purify the air?

 1. Is it true that cacti protect against computer radiation?

-2. Is it true that the use of GMO products can change your genetic code?
+2. Is it true that eating GMO foods can change your genetic code?

-3. Is it true that smoke fell Santo disinfects the air in the room?
+3. Is it true that palo santo smoke disinfects indoor air?

 Our editors will receive the following text: